GrantsTracks2121/hike-the-ministik-Nov2024/content/trailheads/misasin/index.md

 trailhead: true
 showHero: true
 heroStyle: "background"
 summary: "Like the trail, this trailhead seems seldom used, but because it is situated along a quiet road, it offers plenty of parking space in any season.
-In season, you can pull off the road into the very shallow ditch or simply park as far off the road as possible if snow is factor."
+In season, you can pull off the road into the very shallow ditch or simply park as far off the road as possible if snow is a factor."
 ---
 <div class="flex flex-col text-surface shadow-secondary-1 dark:bg-surface-dark dark:text-white max-w-max lg:flex-row">
   <div class="w-full lg:w-1/2" style="margin-bottom: 20px;">